Novgorod Republic: 15th century

+The split between the pro-independence and pro-Muscovite factions contributed to the downfall of the republic.
+Some historians have emphasized a class divide, with the pro-independence faction dominated by boyars, and the merchants and commoners preferring Ivan III.
+The historian Vladimir Lukin has challenged this view, arguing that both factions were led by elites and that the split was "clannish and territorial" rather than social.
+Other reasons for the defeat of Novgorod include the political and military dominance of Moscow, the weakness of Novgorod's allies at the critical time, and inefficient military organisation.

-Novgorod's boyars found no defenders among the commoners, who preferred Ivan III, highlighting the social conflict of the time.
-In the decades after annexation, the city of maintained its own distinct currency and local political life continued the traditions of the republic in many ways.
+In the decades after annexation, the city maintained its own distinct currency and local political life continued the traditions of the republic in many ways.
 The Novgorod Chronicle, which had been critical of Ivan III before the fall of the republic, described the conquest in its aftermath, justifying it on the grounds of purported conversion of Novgorodians to the Catholic faith:

 Thus did Great Prince Ivan advance with all his host against his domain of Novgorod because of the rebellious spirit of its people, their pride and conversion to Latinism.
 With a great and overwhelming force did he occupy the entire territory of Novgorod from frontier to frontier, inflicting on every part of it the dread powers of his fire and sword.